just-nilux/Icarus/docs/research/support_resistance_zones.md

     In order to decide which chart length and min NoM combination provides the most meaningful and reliable results, the following table is organized.
     * [(260,3) (360,3) (360,4) (custom,dynamic)]
     * ["Number of Member", "Number of Cluster", "Distribution Score"]

+    As a result it can be stated that:
+    * There is no significantly better or worse configuration
+    * When the 260_3 and 360_3 is compared, 360_3 looks better since the NoM, NoC and DS is higher
+    * When the 360_3 and 360_4 is compared, NoM of 360_4 slightly higher.
+NoC of 360_4 significantly high.
+DS values are pretty close to each other except a few outlier.
+    * Custom_dynamic configuration shares some portion of the previous configurations for different timeframes.
+    * **There is no reason to not to use the custom_dynamic setup.**

     | | Number of Member | Number of Cluster | Distribution Score |
     |:--:|:--:|:--:|:--:|